urcsc170/2020-spring-csc170/syllabus-previous.md

 An introduction to Internet and Web technologies.
 Topics include Internet transport protocols, HTML5 and CSS3, Web page design and Website publishing.
 Emphasis is placed on fundamentals, design concepts and industry standards.
 Additional topics include: web site construction techniques, mobile design issues, and Search Engine Optimization (SEO).
 Programming with JavaScript will be introduced.

-- CRN: **51174**
+- CRN: **52638**
 - Course: **CSC 170**
 - Credits: **4.0**
-- Lecture Schedule: **Tuesdays and Thursdays, 3:25 to 4:40 PM**
+- Lecture Schedule: **Tuesdays and Thursdays, 11:05 AM to 12:20 PM**
 - Building: **Goergen Hall**
 - Room: **101**

 ## Instructor Information
 - Instructor: **Professor Kostin**
 - E-mail: **<robert.kostin@rochester.edu>** (for faster reply, please use [Slack](https://csc170.slack.com/) to contact the professor)
-- Office: **Wegmans Hall, room 2105**
+- Office: **Wegmans Hall, room 2105** (temporarily)

 ### Office Hours
 - **Virtual Office Hours:** for technical help, the professor will be online, answering questions via [Slack](https://csc170.slack.com/), in the **#help** channel.
 Students can leave questions at any time.
 The professor, TAs, and other students will answer as quickly as possible
-- **Regular Office Hours:** for *non-technical help*, the professor will be in his office in **Wegmans Hall, room 2015**:
+- **Regular Office Hours:** for *non-technical help*, the professor will be in his office in Morey 313, Tuesdays and Wednesdays between 9:30 and 10:30 AM.
-  - Mondays, 2:00 - 3:00 PM
-  - Wednesdays, 11:00 AM - 12:00 PM

-### Communication

-The professor will use **Slack** to make course‑related announcements and to distribute assignments.
-Students are required to monitor Slack for announcements daily.

-Students may also use Slack to ask questions and get help from the professor.

-- Sign-up for access to the CSC 170 Slack Workspace here: [join.slack.com/t/csc170/signup](https://join.slack.com/t/csc170/signup)

-  - Students must use their **rochester.edu** email when signing-up for access
-- After the student has created their account, they can access the *CSC 170 Slack Workspace* here: [csc170.slack.com](https://csc170.slack.com/)

-  - Consider bookmarking that address
-- For faster access, consider installing the Slack application for Windows, Mac, iOS, or Android
-  - Using your PC, Mac, iPhone or Android device, go to this address to download the native application for whichever platform you're using: https://slack.com/downloads
-  - Consider turning-on Slack notifications in the smartphone app; they can be customized to keep from being overwhelmed with notifications

 ## Grading
-For each assignment, a grading rubric will be provided.
-Rubrics will inform students how assignments are evaluated.
-In the interest of fairness, extra credit and make-up work is not offered.
+For each assignment, a grading rubric is provided.
+Rubrics will explain how assignments are evaluated.

 ### Grading Schema